 Assistive Technology at Services for Students with Disabilities

-Dragon Dictate Software: Dictation software that allows students with mobility impairments and/or learning disabilities to dictate information into a microphone and have the words type out onto the computer screen.
-This requires training for the student.
+Dragon Dictate Software: Also known as “speech to text software”, dictation software that allows students with mobility impairments and/or learning disabilities to dictate information into a headset microphone and have the words they say come up onto the computer screen.
+This requires training for the student and it is recommended that the student be patient throughout the training process.

-Kurzweil 3000 & 1000: Screen reading software provided for students with disabilities related to reading.
-Electronic versions of academic books can be read to these students.
+Kurzweil 3000 & 1000: Screen reading software provided for students with disabilities related to reading and processing.
+Electronic versions of academic books can be read to these students using this software.
 Kurzweil 3000 also has “Read the Web” options and allows students to organize reading materials in ways that help them study more effectively.
 Kurzweil 1000 is specifically designed for students who are blind.
 We have versions of Kurzweil 3000 for both PC and Macintosh computers.

 Zoomtext: Screen and/or electronic file magnification software that allows students with low vision to access materials on a computer screen.
 It also has a read to option and allows students to adjust screen backgrounds to adjust brightness etc.

 JAWS: Screen reading software for students who are blind.
-This software can read anything that pops up on a computer screen as long as there are no images or symbols.
+This software can read anything on a computer screen as long as there are no images or symbols like as in a PDF.
 A student would learn the keystroke commands on either a laptop or desktop in order to master use of this amazing technology.
 For exams, all documents should be given to SSD in Microsoft word format.

 Perkins Brailler: This is essentially a Braille typewriter.
 The Braille is embossed onto Braille paper.